emilosmanbegovicmm/emilosman/_posts/2020-07-02-moonboard.md

 A moodboard inspired by `gomoodboard`.
 Built with Rails and Vue.js.

 Features drag&drop upload, comments and a dynamic layout for arranging images.
+Generates a link for sharing boards publicly.